-Whilst cruising the interwebs I can across the follow, which nicely captures the limits of large language (LLMs) models.
+Whilst cruising the interwebs I can across a nice description of the limits of large language (LLMs) models.

 There’s been a recent up tic in interest in the ethics of AI, and the challenge of AI alignment.
 Particularly given the challenges at OpenAI, the consequences of which are still appearing the news.
 Many pundits think that we’re on the cusp of creating an artificial general intelligence (AGI), or that AGI is already here.
 There’s talk of the need for regulations, or even an “AI pause”, so that we can get this disruptive technology under control.
 Or, at least, prevent the extinction of humanity.